CAS-CS/cas-cs.github.io/Notices/Admission/slide.md

 <span id="share"> share</span>

-- GATE/UPCET PG 2023 qualified and
-- Non-GATE/Non-CUET PG 2023 qualified candidates
+- GATE/UPCET PG 2023 qualified and Non-GATE/Non-CUET PG 2023 qualified candidates
-- Who have registered and paid the counselling fee till 10AM, 22nd August 2023 can participate in this round of counselling
+- Who have registered and paid the counselling fee till 10AM, 4th Sept 2023 can participate in this round of counselling
-- On 22 & 23 August 2023 respectively.

 - GATE qualified candidates with valid score are eligible for admission at Centre for Advanced Studies with a monthly stipend as per AICTE/MHRD/University rules.
 - Non-GATE qualified candidates are also eligible for admission at Centre for Advanced Studies based on the merit of CUET Exam-2023/Institute Level Exam.